Vol. 04 · Issue 14 · APR 2026

 Cortex Cloud: The Capture Ecosystem

-The quality varies wildly.
+The quality varies significantly.
 Some community captures are meticulous, made with premium amps and professional mic setups.
-Others are noisy, poorly gain-staged, or captured from mediocre gear.
-Here's how to navigate:
+Others are noisy, poorly gain-staged, or captured from mediocre source material.
+To navigate the library effectively:

-• Check the ratings and download counts — Popular, highly rated captures tend to be better quality
+1. Check the ratings and download counts.
+Popular, highly rated captures tend to be better quality.

-• Look for captures from known amp builders or studios — Some professional capture packs are worth seeking out
+2. Look for captures from known amp builders or studios.
+Some professional capture packs are worth seeking out.

-• Test captures at performance volume — A capture that sounds great in headphones might fall apart in a live mix
+3. Test captures at performance volume.
+A capture that sounds great in headphones might fall apart in a live mix.

-• Use captures as starting points — Even a good capture might need post-EQ adjustments for your specific guitar and playing style
+4. Use captures as starting points.
+Even a good capture might need post-EQ adjustments for your specific guitar and playing style

 Combining Captures and Models: The Best of Both Worlds

-The smartest Quad Cortex users don't choose one or the other — they use both strategically.
+The smartest Quad Cortex users don't choose one or the other; they use both strategically within the same preset.

 A common hybrid approach: